NucciTheBoss/microbiome_workshop2020/README.md

 actual set up version will contain conda environments

 ## Software
-The repository contains the following sofw:
+The repository contains the following software:
 * rstudio
 * qiime2

 ## How-to-use
 * rstudio

 Simply use the following commands to load the rstudio module
 ```
 $ module use /gpfs/group/dml129/default/microbiome_workshop2020/sw/modules